AL333Z/ReactiveApplication/towards_reactive_mobile_application_development/interacting_with_the_ui.md

 The reason of the introduction of MVVM in this thesis is that this pattern is an application pattern that isolates the user interface from the underlying business logic, and, as introduced in the previous section, one of the biggest issue of the usage of the MVC pattern is the fact that in both Android and iOS there's not a clear distinction between the view and the controller entities.

 The MVVM pattern consists of the following parts:
-- the **Model**, which provides a view-independent representation of your business entities.
+- the **Model**, which provides a view-independent representation of business entities;
-- the **View**, which is the user interface.
-It displays information to the user and fires events in response to user interactions.
+- the **View**, which is the user interface, displaying information to the user and firing events in response to user interactions;
 - the **ViewModel**, which is the bridge between the view and the model.
-Each View class has at least a corresponding ViewModel class.
-The ViewModel retrieves data from the Model and manipulates it into the format required by the View.
+Each View has at least a corresponding ViewModel.
+The ViewModel retrieves data from the Model and manipulates it into the format required by the View, wrapping the presentation logic.
 It notifies the View if the underlying data in the model is changed, and it updates the data in the Model in response to UI events from the View.

 ![The MVVM architecural pattern](https://i-msdn.sec.s-msft.com/dynimg/IC416621.png)

 Looking at the diagram, it's clear that the view-model:
-- sits between the model and the view, wrapping all the presentation logic
+- sits between the model and the view, **wrapping all the presentation logic**
 - receives the events and commands from the view
-- updates the view once the model has been update
+- **updates the view** once the model has been updated

-The main reason to use MVVM is the it reduces the complexity of one’s view controllers or activity and makes one’s presentation logic easier to test.
+The main reason to use MVVM is the it **reduces the complexity** of one’s viewcontrollers or activities and makes one’s presentation logic easier to test.

-RP frameworks are a perfect fit in MVVM, since they allows to bind views and their associated view-models, allowing the proper synchronization to reflect the changes in both directions.
+RP frameworks are a good fit in MVVM, since they allow to **bind the views with their associated view-models**, allowing the proper **synchronization** to reflect the changes in both directions.